 Make your post shareable

 To grow engagement, you need to make it easy to share your posts.
 Nowadays, there are many free tools to help you put sharing buttons – and more – on each blog post.

-Canva is a free online image editing tool that’s popular with bloggers and entrepreneurs.
+Visme is a freemium online image editing tool that’s popular with bloggers and entrepreneurs.
 What’s great about this tool is you don’t need any design background.

-Since Pinterest is a social platform that helps you grow your traffic, you can use Canva to create Pinterest-style images that will get many re-saves.
+Since Pinterest is a social platform that helps you grow your traffic, you can use Visme to create Pinterest-style images that will get many re-saves.